Keeping Track Through Wing-tagging

 Airy flew 30 miles north to Quinault Indian Nation lands after release.
 Two months later we stopped receiving signals from Airy’s transmitter.
 Our last transmission came from just outside Tahola, Washington.
 Coastal Raptors volunteer Glenn Marquardt and I drove to that location, finding elk carcass remains and a dead vulture not far away.
 A Quinault Natural Resources employee who accompanied us to the site said at the time, “They shoot vultures around here”.
 The dead bird was not wearing a wing-tag or a transmitter, so we concluded it was not Airy.
 Nevertheless, we suspect that Airy was shot.

-Annual movements of Turkey Vultures Artful Dodger, Grayland and Coy (they do not travel together).
+Annual movements of Turkey Vultures Artful Dodger, Grayland and Coy (they do not travel together) are shown below.
 The yellow arrows on the maps point to Mexico City, Mexico.
-In the fall of 2022 Coy and Grayland made their fourth migrations to Mexico, wintering there before returning in the spring to the Pacific Northwest for the summer.
+In the fall of 2022 Coy and Grayland made their fifth migrations to Mexico, wintering in the same areas they had chosen the previous four years.

 Artful Dodger made two migrations to Mexico for the winter.
 In March of 2020, 643 days after the first transmission, Artful Dodger’s story ended when his remains were found on a cactus farm 30 miles northeast of Mexico City.
 Traveling for hours from their home in Xalapa, Mexico to the last known location was Kashmir Wolf and his wife Diana Balbuena.
 Kashmir, Veracruz River of Raptors Monitoring Coordinator, was asked to search for Artful Dodger by Hawk Mountain Sanctuary’s Director of Conservation Science Laurie Goodrich.
 Kashmir and Diana found several bones, feather remains, plus the wing-tag and transmitter; they did not find clues to the cause of death.